danielssonn/ethTO/README.md

 ## Business Potential

-- The Renter pays a rental fee to the Lender, via our NFTMarket smart contract
+- The Renter pays a rental fee to the Lender, via our NFTMarket smart contract.
-- Prior to transfering the fee to the Lender, the contract earmarks a portion of the fee:
-  - For gas and swap fees (TBD)
-  - For protocol profit (TBD)
+- The platform will charge an extra percentage to the renter on top of the rental cost
+- The platform can eventually make profits by providing API data about nft statistics, once the volume of the NFT listed is high enough

 ## 🧐 License